Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

-As presented in Table~\ref{tab:compatibility}, \methodname consistently serves as a solid foundation for InterTrans and UniTrans.
+As presented in Table~\ref{tab:compatibility}, \methodname serves as a solid foundation for InterTrans and UniTrans.
 While \methodname improves the success rate at first attempt, the integration with InterTrans and UniTrans further unlocks its potential.
-Specifically, when integrated with InterTrans, the translation success rate experiences a significant further boost, providing more reliable candidates across diverse translation paths.
+Specifically, when integrated with InterTrans, the CA@1 scores exhibit a substantial further improvement, providing more reliable candidates across diverse translation paths.

 Furthermore, the integration with UniTrans reveals that despite undergoing a translation-specific RL process, the model preserves its intrinsic self-refine ability.
-This suggests that \methodname is additive to existing test-time compute-scaling and feedback-driven algorithms.
+This suggests that \methodname is additive to existing test-time compute-scaling and feedback-driven methods.